vivekanand1101/stanford-corenlp-python/README.md

 # A Python wrapper for the Java Stanford Core NLP tools

-This is a fork of Dustin Smith's [stanford-corenlp-python](https://github.com/dasmith/stanford-corenlp-python), a Python interface to [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml).
+This is a Wordseer-specific fork of Dustin Smith's [stanford-corenlp-python](https://github.com/dasmith/stanford-corenlp-python), a Python interface to [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml).
 It can either use as python package, or run as a JSON-RPC server.

 ## Edited
+   * Tested only with the current annotator configuration: not a general-purpose wrapper
+   * Update to Stanford CoreNLP v3.5.2
    * Added multi-threaded load balancing
-   * Update to Stanford CoreNLP v3.2.0
    * Fix many bugs & improve performance
    * Using jsonrpclib for stability and performance
    * Can edit the constants as argument such as Stanford Core NLP directory